-Something worth noting is that if you look in the manual for the HERO6 Black or HERO5 Black, you won’t find any mention of the spot meter in there.
+Something worth noting is that if you look in the manual for the cameras since the HERO5 Black, you won’t find any mention of the spot meter in there.
 What you will find is mention of a more powerful feature called Exposure Control.

 Exposure Control is similar in that it calculates the exposure on a small part of the frame, but it’s different in that you can choose where on the frame to use–you’re not limited just to an immovable area in the very center of the frame.
 So while it’s similar, it’s also more flexible.

 The newer models also use that same newer Exposure Control feature in the same way, but they’ve gone back to referring to it as a spot meter (ie. as part of Exposure Control), presumably to avoid confusion.
 Spot metering, after all, is a standard photography term and a feature that many shooters look for.

 This post was last modified on October 5, 2020 10:18 am